locallyoptimistic/LocallyOptimistic/content/post/ds_advice.md

 You can learn about linear regression from a number of different perspectives:

-* Statistics: think probabilistically, understand assumptions about independence, homoscedasticity, and normality
+* Traditional Statistics: think probabilistically, understand assumptions about independence, homoscedasticity, and normality
 * Bayesian Inference: priors, posteriors, and credible intervals
-* Machine Learning: Determine coefficients that minimize squared errors to be used for prediction against future observations
-* Computer Science: Solve for a set of weights that minimizes the squared error between an estimate and an observation
+* Machine Learning / Computer Science: solve for a set of weights that minimizes the squared error between an estimate and an observation

 Once you've got a solid understanding of the various ways of formulating the same problem - prove it using data!
 Solve, from first principles, a LR or logistic regression problem from both a statistics or CS perspective.
 The best way to test your understanding is to make predictions *before* you run your model.
 Establish a hypothesis and see if your understanding and intuition line up with the results.
 Feel free to spend a lot of time in this phase, iterating, building and learning, before moving on to the "sexy", advanced material.